Ombudsman indicts Leyte mayor for graft

 Likewise, she said, Almaden was hired for a position pertaining to public health which is also a plantilla position.

-She said that as a first-termer Mayor, she was not aware of the hiring process and that she trusted the Human Resource, Budget,f and Accounting offices which she consulted before hiring the two individuals.
+She said that as a first-termer mayor, she was not aware of the hiring process and that she trusted the Human Resource, Budget and Accounting offices which she consulted before hiring the two.